MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/advanced-xbox-live-sandboxes.md

 An example of this setup is illustrated in the figure below.

 Figure 4.
-An unauthorized user's credentials fail to gain access to the sandbox, as do the ordinary credentials of an authorized XDP user account.
+An unauthorized user's credentials fail to gain access to the sandbox, as do the ordinary credentials of an authorized Partner Center user account.
-Only the credentials of the dev account owned by the authorized XDP user account succeed in gaining run-time access to the sandbox, and to all of the product instances currently in it.
+Only the credentials of the dev account owned by the authorized Partner Center user account succeed in gaining run-time access to the sandbox, and to all of the product instances currently in it.

 ![Sandbox access example diagram](images/sandboxes/sandboxes_image4.png)